 Following implementation of VE, during 2007/08 and 2008/09, there were some minor shifts in authorized positions between various programs and business units within the Medical Board.
 Collectively these shifts increased authorized staffing for the Licensing Program by eight (8) positions (21 percent), but most of this increase is attributable to a concurrent transfer of the Cashiering Unit to the Licensing Program.
 Subsequently, in 2009/10, ten (10) additional positions were authorized for the Enforcement Program, the first increases since the addition of eight (8) Investigator and Assistant Investigator positions in 2006/07.
-Six (6) additional positions were authorized to re-establish the OSM Unit (1 Supervising Investigator, 4 Investigators, and 1 Office Technician) and four (4) additional positions were authorized for the Probation Program (3 Inspectors and 1 Office Technician).
-No additional positions were authorized for the District offices to support implementation of VE and investigate growing backlogs of complaints against licensed physicians.
+Six (6) additional positions were authorized to re-establish the OSM Unit (1 Supervising Investigator, 4 Investigators, and 1 Office Technician) and four (4) additional positions were authorized for the District offices to support implementation of VE and investigate growing backlogs of complaints against licensed physicians.